Sunday, April 30, 2023

 Posted by Tim Rohr

-Bishop Ryan Jiminez is considered a candidate for Archbishop of Agana.
+Bishop Ryan Jimenez is considered a candidate for Archbishop of Agana.
 I know nothing about him and this is the first time I even know what he looks like.
 He appears to be very pleased with the Neocatechumenal Way.
 It appears Fr.
 Jason has made great headway in why he was sent by Apuron to Saipan several years ago.

 MY LETTER TO THE EDITOR FOR APRIL: AUTISM AWARENESS MONTH